Vegan Travel Guides To World Destinations

 Reading ingredient labels to check for hidden animal ingredients in items you intend to buy from a store is essential for living a vegan lifestyle.
 But what if you're travelling abroad and the ingredient list is in a foreign language?

-Simply point your phone at any text in a foreign language, and Google Translate (iOS, Android) will provide a live translation to your original language.
-It's also helpful in translating menus only in other languages.
+Point your phone at any text in a foreign language, and Google Translate (iOS, Android) will provide a live translation to your original language.

 While it is becoming simpler to locate vegan choices worldwide, your wild travels may take you to some relatively isolated regions where you may not always be able to find plant-based meals.